platformsh/platformsh-docs/sites/platform/src/domains/cdn/cloudflare.md

 For enhanced security, make sure your HTTPS connections can't be downgraded to HTTP.
 To do so, in your Cloudflare account,
 [enable HTTP strict transport security (HSTS)](https://developers.cloudflare.com/ssl/edge-certificates/additional-options/http-strict-transport-security/).

+## 5. Optional: Prevent unauthenticated requests to the Origin

+Should you want to prevent requests to be sent to the origin server (Platform.sh) without first being sent to Cloudflare, you can [configure mutual TLS](https://community.platform.sh/t/configure-mutual-tls-with-cloudflare-and-platform-sh/761).

+Be aware that you can only configure mTLS on your production environment, unless you setup custom development domains.